marcomarino123/magnopy/docs/source/user-guide/start/about.rst

 Each spin responds to the presence of a magnetic field :math:`{\bf h}` via its scalar gyromagnetic factor :math:`g_i`.

-More specifically, Magnopy searchs among single-:math:`q` conical ground-state spin configurations, where  the cone axis is defined by the unit vector :math:`{\bf n}`, the cone angle :math:`\theta` and the pitch wave-vector :math:`{\bf q}=q\,{\bf n}`, that are taken as variational parameters.
+Magnopy supports single-:math:`q` conical ground-state spin configurations, where  the cone axis is defined by the unit vector :math:`{\bf n}` and the pitch wave-vector :math:`{\bf q}`, that are taken as variational parameters.
+As well as traditional ferromagnetic and antiferromagnetic ground states.

-Magnopy
-then computes their classical plus quantum corrrections energies as a function of the variational parameters and  selects the cone configuration delivering the lowest energy.
-It subsequently determines and plots the magnon spectrum including all higher harmonic contributions.

 Magnopy is based on the Holstein-Primakoff decomposition of spins into bosonic fields, where it has implemented the so-called Linear Spin Wave